 Pharmacological treatment of LBD is complex given how sensitive many people are to all kinds of medications.

-There can be a tricky balancing act with Parkinson’s medications as a treatment for parkinsonism symptoms.
+Motor issues: There can be a tricky balancing act with Parkinson’s medications (carbidopa/levodopa) as a treatment for parkinsonism symptoms.
 Parkinson’s medications can cause hallucinations and delusions, yet many with LBD are extremely rigid without PD medications.
+Zonisamide is sometimes used.

-If hallucinations are frightening or if there are delusions, often atypical antipsychotics are prescribed.
-Many LBD specialists prefer clozapine or quetiapine.
+Psychiatric issues: For hallucinations and delusions, initial consideration is made to reducing Parkinson’s medications.
+Next, experts try Alzheimer’s medications.
+Next, are atypical antipsychotics (such as clozapine, quetiapine, or pimavanserin).
 Note that there is an FDA black-box warning on all antipsychotic medications for those with dementia.
 That said, many in our local support group find these medications to be life-savers.
-In May 2016, the FDA approved a new medication for psychosis (hallucinations and delusions) in PDD.

 Go-To Organizations for LBD Education